South Carolina Football Field Must Be Replaced After Jay-Z, Beyonce Concert

 Beyhives?
 Apparently not so much.

-The University of South Carolina will replace its football field before the Gamecocks' Sept.
-1 opener after the field was damaged during the Beyonce and Jay-Z concert at the field.
+The University of South Carolina will replace its football field Monday, days before the Gamecocks' season opener, after the field was damaged during a Beyonce and Jay-Z concert.

 "We would not have done this if we believed there was a safety issue," assistant athletic director Clark Cox said, per the Associated Press (h/t ESPN.com).
 "My job and our entire ground staff's job, our No. 1 priority in everything we do, is safety and welfare of our student-athletes."

-Williams–Brice Stadium hosted the On The Run II concert between the first couple of hip-hop Aug.
-21. Athletic director Ray Tanner said the school planned to potentially replace the field when South Carolina was picked as a stop on the tour.
+Williams-Brice Stadium hosted the On the Run II concert featuring the first couple of hip-hop Tuesday.
+Athletic director Ray Tanner said the school planned to potentially replace the field when Columbia was picked as a stop on the tour.

-Odds are it's a cost South Carolina would pay again in a heartbeat to be graced with the presence of Beyonce and Jay-Z.
+Odds are South Carolina would sacrifice its field again in a heartbeat to be graced with the presence of Beyonce and Jay-Z.

-South Carolina opens its football season against Coastal Carolina next Saturday.
+The team opens its season against Coastal Carolina on Saturday.

 Freshman Adrian Martinez Wins Nebraska Starting QB Job